Josip Šokčević

-Baron Josip Šokčević (Joseph Freiherr von Sokcsevits; 7 March 1811 – 16 November 1896), was a Croatian lieutenant marshal in the Austro-Hungarian Army who served as the ban of Croatia and as the governor of the Voivodeship of Serbia and Temes Banat.
+Baron Josip Šokčević (Joseph Freiherr von Sokcsevits; 7 March 1811 – 16 November 1896) was a Croatian lieutenant marshal in the Austro-Hungarian Army who served as the ban of Croatia and as the governor of the Voivodeship of Serbia and Temes Banat.

 Biography

 Early life

 He was born in the town of Vinkovci in Slavonia (a historical land and nowadays a geographical region in Croatia).
-After schooling in his birth-town he went to a military academy in 1823 and graduates with honours in 1830.
+After studying in his birth-town he went to a military academy in 1823 and graduated with honours in 1830.

 Career

 His career was going very steeply, starting from the rank of ensign, he was promoted to the rank of colonel in the summer of 1848.
-He commanded the 37th infantry regiment of Lviv, that consisted mainly of Hungarians.
-With the regiment he besieged and conquered Venice and it was the down-fall of Italian revolution against the Austrian Empire.
+He commanded the 37th infantry regiment of Lviv that consisted mainly of Hungarians.
+With the regiment he besieged and conquered Venice, crushing the Italian revolution against the Austrian Empire.

 Promotion

-With 38 years of age he received the rank of major-general, while in his 46th year he became a lieutenant marshal.
+At 30 he received the rank of major-general and at 46 he became a lieutenant marshal.
 Then he was transferred from the Slavonian military border to the Supreme military command in Graz.
-When the Croatian ban and baron Josip Jelačić was taken ill, Josip Šokčević was appointed the deputy of the ban by the Emperor Franz Joseph I and sent to Zagreb.
-Latter he became the military commander of the Banatian headquarters in Timișoara.
-In the year 1860 he was exalted into the class of the Austrian baron, and was appointed as the governor of the Voivodeship of Serbia and Temes Banat.
+When the Croatian ban and baron Josip Jelačić became ill, Josip Šokčević was appointed the deputy of the ban by the Emperor Franz Joseph I and sent to Zagreb.
+Later he became the military commander of the Banatian headquarters in Timișoara.
+In 1860 he was exalted into the class of the Austrian baron, and was appointed as the governor of the Voivodeship of Serbia and Temes Banat.

-In summer of 1860 the Emperor appointed him as the Croatian ban on the references of the Bishop of Bosnia and Syrmia, Josip Juraj Strossmayer.
-These were the years of great changes in Habsburg politics.
-The Emperor gave up with the practices of minister Bach and promised to some nations under Austrian rule freedom and prosperity.
+In the summer of 1860 the Emperor appointed him as the Croatian ban on the advice of the Bishop of Bosnia and Syrmia, Josip Juraj Strossmayer.
+1860 was an important year in Habsburg politics, as the Emperor ended the neo-absolutist policies of interior minister Bach.

-On the basis of imperial October diploma, Šokčević called up the Conference of the Bandom that issued new electoral law for Croatia and gave suggestions on the reorganization of Habsburg Monarchy.
-Croatian demands were the same as the peoples demands of 1848 being demands of united Croatia and federative Monarchy.
+On the basis of the imperial October diploma, Šokčević convened the Conference of the Bandom that issued new electoral laws for Croatia and gave suggestions on the reorganization of the Habsburg Monarchy.
+Croatian demands were the same as the peoples demands of 1848, these being a united Croatia and a federative monarchy.

 Political changes

 In the spirit of democratization, in the entire Monarchy and in Croatia, old political parties were restored.
-This was shortly lived, because the Emperor changed his policy in 1861 when he issued Februarial patent, he diminished the power of all of the parliaments in the lands of the Empire.
+This was short lived, because the Emperor changed his policy in 1861 when he issued the Februarial patent which diminished the power of all of the parliaments in the lands of the Empire.
 During his mandate, ban Šokčević proposed the railroad between Vukovar, Zagreb and Rijeka.
-In 1864 there was organized and manifestation of the first annual Dalmatian, Slavonian and Croatian business exhibition, that latter became a regular occasion.
+In 1864 the first annual Dalmatian, Slavonian and Croatian business exhibition was organized.